annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 information.

 Unlike for pre-annotations, `frame_properties` is not required.
 For non-video data, `frame_properties.external_id` will be resolved automatically if it is left empty.

 Existence confidence can be provided by specifying an attribute called `confidence`.
 It is not required and will be set to 1.0 if it is left empty.
 If provided, it must be defined as a numeric value between 0.0 and 1.0.
 Existence confidence is set to 0.85 in the examples below.

-The `camera_id` and `lidar_id` in the examples below must match the id of the sensor in already existing judgements.
+The `camera_id` and `lidar_id` in the examples below must match the id of the sensor in already existing annotations.

 The `object_data.type` will show up as the class name in the tool.